raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![A line of settings from a WWII captured Enigma settings sheet](images/Enigma-settings-line.jpg)

-The settings we've highlighted are for the first day of the month, hence the '1' in the second column.
+The settings we've highlighted are for the first day of the month, hence the "1" in the second column.
 The next column shows that rotors IV, I, and V should be selected and used in that order.
-The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20, rotor I to position 5, and rotor V to position 10.
+The fourth column holds the slip ring settings: rotor IV should be slipped round to position 20 (A = T), rotor I to position 5 (A = E), and rotor V to position 10 (A = J).
 Next comes the plugboard wiring: S to X, K to U, Q to F, and so on.
 Finally, the start position for the rotors should be "SRC", "EEJ, "FNZ", or "SZK" for each 6-hour period of the day.

 On top of that, there were two reflectors, B or C, one of which was chosen for use.
 For the encryption and decryption programs here, we will assume use of reflector B.

+For each message, the sender also selected three characters for themselves as a one-off message key — let's say "RPF".
+They encrypted this key using the settings from the settings sheet and noted down the result — let's say "QMD".
+They would then proceed to encrypt their message using their one-off key, here "RPF", as the start positions of the rotors, noting down the encrypted text the machine returns.
+The encrypted version of the key, here "QMD", plus the encrypted text is what was then sent to the recipient via radio.